The AI Litigation Tracker: Updates on Key Media and Entertainment Generative AI Infringement Cases (as of 7/13/25)

 At first, in November 2023, the Court dismissed the bulk of plaintiffs’ claims against Meta.
 But the Court gave plaintiffs a chance to amend their complaint to add a more direct link to actual harm - and they filed their amended complaint in December 2023.

 Judge Alsup’s decision in Bartz v.
-Anthropic is another pivotal decision in the copyright fight over generative AI training.
-The case addressed whether Anthropic’s use of millions of copyrighted books — acquired both through piracy and legitimate purchase — to train large language models was fair use under 17 U.S.C. § 107.
-It was a mixed decision, largely favoring Anthropic, except for training on works acquired by piracy.
+Anthropic is another pivotal decision in the copyright fight over generative AI training — and his rationale is in many ways at odds with Judge Chhabria in the Kadrey case (above).
+Bartz addressed whether Anthropic’s use of millions of copyrighted books — acquired both through piracy and legitimate purchase — to train large language models was fair use under 17 U.S.C. § 107.
+And Judge Alsup’s was a mixed decision, largely favoring Anthropic, except for training on works acquired by piracy.

 We are anxious to see how other courts apply Bartz and Kadrey, particularly on points where the two opinions seem to differ: 1) the use of piracy to acquire copyrighted materials; 2) the difference between training an AI and training a human author, and 3) the potential for market dilution from similar, yet non-infringing works.
 There is sure to be more to come!

-Background: A couple weeks ago, Disney and Universal filed suit for copyright infringement against Midjourney, an AI image generation platform.
-This new filing is unique because, although the AI litigation battlefield has seen major plaintiffs in news media entities such as The New York Times, so far no major visual media corporations have entered the fray.
+Background: Disney and Universal filed suit for copyright infringement against Midjourney, an AI image generation platform.
+This case is unique because, although the AI litigation battlefield has seen major plaintiffs in news media entities such as The New York Times, so far no major traditional Hollywood studio has entered the fray.
 Disney and Universal are alleging straightforward claims of direct and secondary copyright infringement based on Midjourney’s unlicensed use of copyrighted works for training its models, which lead to an ability to generate the unlicensed likeness of the Plaintiffs’ characters.

 The copyright infringement in Disney and Universal’s complaint also stands out from that alleged by author and news plaintiffs in other cases because it relies on what could be considered “normal use” of the Midjourney product.
 The complaint is filled with examples of images depicting Marvel, Star Wars, and DreamWorks characters.
 These images were not generated in response to prompts crafted by attorneys preparing the complaint — they were generated by normal Midjourney users who wanted to see what Shrek would look like as a 1950s greaser, as an example.